khachornchit/React-Redux/README.md

 # React-Redux, Redux-Saga

-Demonstrate of a simple react application development using the following.
+Demonstrate a simple react application development using the following.

 * React-Bootstrap
 * React-Redux